Hydrocodone/ibuprofen: Ownership and promotion

 Knoll pharmaceuticals, originally founded in Germany in 1886, became a subsidiary of BASF (a German chemical company) in 1975.
 It was under their control when Vicoprofen was originally developed and approved.
 In March 2000, Knoll Pharmaceuticals and Abbott Laboratories, an American health care company, announced a co-promotion agreement for Vicoprofen, in which Abbott would promote Vicoprofen to its network of buyers, including physicians, hospitals, and surgical centers.
 In June 2002, Abbott Laboratories, paid $6.9 billion to acquire the entire Knoll pharmaceutical unit from BASF, including Vicoprofen.

 DEA classification

-Vicoprofen was originally approved as a schedule III drug, but was later reclassified to a schedule II drug based on the DEA reclassification of hydrocodone containing products effective 6 October 2014.
+Vicoprofen was originally approved as a schedule III drug, but was later reclassified to a schedule II drug based on the DEA reclassification of products containing hydrocodone, effective 6 October 2014.

 Research

 The new drug application for Vicoprofen was approved based on data from both single and multiple dose analgesia trials.

 The single dose analgesia studies occurred in multiple surgical settings, including dental, back, and abdominal/gynecologic surgery in the U.S. and Puerto Rico.
 There were 1,537 patients enrolled over all trials, with 79% of the participants being female.
 There were 10 single dose analgesia trials included in the new drug application.
 All studies were similarly designed: after completion of a procedure in which pain was rated as moderate or severe, patients would be randomized into various treatment groups.
 The treatment groups included: ibuprofen only, hydrocodone only, Vicoprofen (hydrocodone/ibuprofen), and placebo.
 The participant's pain would then be tracked over the next several hours by the self reporting of pain scores.

 There were four multiple dose trials included in the new drug application.
 These studies were all completed in the U.S., in settings including burn unit, post-operatively, and chronic pain settings.
 A total of 683 patients were enrolled in all of the multiple dose trials, with 57% of the participants being women.
 These studies also looked at self reported pain intensities over a 5-day period of multiple dosing.
 In these studies, patients were either given the trial drug Vicoprofen or one of two an active controls: codeine with acetaminophen (Tylenol #3) or oxycodone with acetaminophen (Percocet), depending on the trial.
 Patients were allowed to take a dose as needed but no more than every 4 to 6 hours for up to 5 days.
 These trials measured efficacy based on parameters including self reported pain scores, number of doses used, and duration of treatment.